Argentina: Culture

 Argentina is a multicultural country with significant European influences.
 Modern Argentine culture has been largely influenced by Italian, Spanish and other European immigration from France, Russia, United Kingdom, among others.
-Its cities are largely characterized by both the prevalence of people of European descent, and of conscious imitation of American and European styles in fashion, architecture and design.
+Its cities are largely characterised by both the prevalence of people of European descent, and of conscious imitation of American and European styles in fashion, architecture and design.

 Museums, cinemas, and galleries are abundant in all the large urban centres, as well as traditional establishments such as literary bars, or bars offering live music of a variety of genres although there are lesser elements of Amerindian and African influences, particularly in the fields of music and art.
 The other big influence is the gauchos and their traditional country lifestyle of self-reliance.
-Finally, indigenous American traditions have been absorbed into the general cultural milieu.
+Indigenous American traditions have been absorbed into the general cultural milieu.

 Argentine writer Ernesto Sabato has reflected on the nature of the culture of Argentina as follows: